 Intuitive eating is a non-diet approach to health and well-being.
 It is not anti-weight loss, just the focus of the approach is not weight loss.

-1) It is a weight neutral approach with a strong body image component.
+- It is a weight-neutral approach with a strong body image component.

-2) It focuses on internal cues rather that external cues to guide people.
+- It focuses on internal cues rather than external cues to guide people.

 Diet culture uses external cues for food choices.
 Most of your life you have been building a relationship with food that is deeply influence by diet culture.
 It focuses on calories, portion sizes, meal plans, food diaries, weights and measures, like the number on the scales.
 This has become the mainstream traditional way to manage eating.
 It is dis-empowering and if you rely on diet culture to tell you what to do, you will find yourself feeling very anxious about the thought of living without food and exercise rules.